Bob Halstead: Background

-Bob has published 8 books on diving and marine life, chapters in several other books, and hundreds of magazine stories on diving safety, marine life and PNG dive sites, characterized by fine photography, thoughtful messages and a sense of humor.
-His best known articles extol the difference between “Risk” and “Danger” and emphasize the importance of self-sufficiency in diving skills, knowledge and equipment.
-Bob's Coral Sea Reef Guide – a book which has achieved iconic status in the region – provides divers with a beautifully illustrated reference to most of the fishes and invertebrates that divers are likely to encounter in the Coral Sea region which includes the Great Barrier Reef, PNG, Solomon Islands, Vanuatu and New Caledonia.
+Halstead has published 8 books on diving and marine life, chapters in several other books, and hundreds of magazine stories on diving safety, marine life and PNG dive sites, characterized by fine photography, thoughtful messages and a sense of humor.
+His best known articles extol the difference between "Risk" and "Danger" and emphasize the importance of self-sufficiency in diving skills, knowledge and equipment.
+Halstead's Coral Sea Reef Guide – a book which has achieved iconic status in the region – provides divers with a beautifully illustrated reference to most of the fishes and invertebrates that divers are likely to encounter in the Coral Sea region which includes the Great Barrier Reef, PNG, Solomon Islands, Vanuatu and New Caledonia.

-Classical music has been a lifelong love and Bob failed to learn to play the trumpet, trombone and euphonium, before discovering the saxophone.
+Classical music has been a lifelong love and Halstead failed to learn to play the trumpet, trombone and euphonium, before discovering the saxophone.
 He finds it useful in getting reluctant divers into the water by promising a practice session.
-In 2008 he presented the multi-media “Reef Reverie” to celebrate the Year of the Coral Reef at the Hilton Hotel Cairns.
-This was a live presentation of Bob's images projected on a large screen, cued by Bob from the score of a specially commissioned work of modern classical music composed by Ross Carey.In 2008 Bob was inducted into the International Scuba Diving Hall of Fame.
+In 2008 he presented the multi-media "Reef Reverie" to celebrate the Year of the Coral Reef at the Hilton Hotel Cairns.
+This was a live presentation of Halstead's images projected on a large screen, cued by Halstead from the score of a specially commissioned work of modern classical music composed by Ross Carey.In 2008 Halstead was inducted into the International Scuba Diving Hall of Fame.

 In 2014 he released an App for iPhone, iPad and Android - Bob Halstead's Coral Sea Fish Guide App.
-With more than 850 marine species featured and over 2000 high quality colour photographs, Bob Halstead’s Coral Sea Fish Guide provides the easiest and most interesting way for reef lovers, snorkelers and scuba divers to identify and learn about the diverse and amazing fish life of the Coral Sea area and beyond.
+With more than 850 marine species featured and over 2000 high-quality colour photographs, Bob Halstead's Coral Sea Fish Guide provides the easiest and most interesting way for reef lovers, snorkelers and scuba divers to identify and learn about the diverse and amazing fish life of the Coral Sea area and beyond.
 For convenience, the guide also includes some common reptiles, mammals and mysterious invertebrates.
 For more information on this new App see the App page.

 He now lives in Cairns, Australia, spending his time writing about Scuba Diving and guiding special diving adventures to PNG and the Coral Sea on private vessels and on the top PNG dive vessels.
 His favorite dives are still those that others have not yet dived.